Gunman in California rampage once held for psychiatric evaluation

 VIOLENCE APPEARS ROOTED IN FAMILY ISSUES

-The Los Angeles Times, citing anonymous law enforcement sources, has reported that Zawahri was upset over his parents' divorce.
-The mother claimed she was a victim of domestic violence in a petition for a temporary restraining order filed against the father in 1998.
+Court documents showed a turbulent home life.
+The mother claimed she was a victim of domestic violence in a petition for a temporary restraining order she filed against the father in 1998, months after the couple had separated.

+A declaration accompanying her petition said the couple had long struggled with marital troubles, that her husband had been physically and verbally abusive, had threatened to kill her and take the children away to Canada, and had entered her apartment without permission.

+A judge granted a restraining order requiring the father to keep away from his wife and children, but the matter appears to have been dropped a few weeks later when the two parties failed to show up in court.

-The Times also anonymously quoted a friend of the family as saying Zawahri had struggled with mental health problems and "had a fascination with guns" that worried those close to him.
+The Los Angeles Times anonymously quoted a friend of the family as saying Zawahri had struggled with mental health problems and "had a fascination with guns" that worried those close to him.
 That could not immediately be confirmed by Reuters.

-A Santa Monica College spokesman, Don Girard, said Zawahri attended classes on a "sporadic" basis from early 2009 through the fall of 2010, always enrolling in "entertainment technology" courses related to video game design, animation and digital media.
+Zawahri had attended classes at Santa Monica College on a sporadic basis in 2009 and 2010, enrolling in "entertainment technology" courses related to video game design, animation and digital media, college spokesman Don Girard said.

 Authorities believe the rampage started when Zawahri shot his father and older brother, Chris Zawahri, 25, and set fire to the family home, where Lewis said the gunman himself had been living.
 He then carjacked a woman and forced her at gunpoint to drive to Santa Monica College as he fired at passing traffic and a city bus, police said.
 She escaped unharmed.